-Tulsa police fatally shoot mentally ill man
+Tulsa police fatally shoot mentally-ill man armed with knives

 The shooting was followed by a protest outside the northern Tulsa store that grew to about 300 people.

-"This incident required a more robust response than normal due to large crowds and the actions that were being taken against officers," the sheriff's office said some protesters were throwing rocks and pieces of concrete at officers.
+"This incident required a more robust response than normal due to large crowds and the actions that were being taken against officers," the sheriff's office.
+Some protesters were throwing rocks and pieces of concrete at officers.

 The crowd dispersed after several hours with the help of community leaders and local ministers.